Jaffe-/NESizer2/README.md

 One of the Atmega's timers is used to generate an interrupt at approximately 16 kHz.
 This interrupt provides the basic timing used by various subsystems (LFOs, envelopes, APU updates, etc.)

 A simple task handler (`task.h`, `task.c`) is used to sequence tasks to be performed.
 Tasks are registered with a desired frequency and a time delay to spread tasks out in time.

+#### LEDs and switches

+These are handled in `leds.c`, `leds.h` and `input.c`, `input.h`.

+LED states are held in a 32 byte array `leds`.
+The function `leds_refresh` is intended to be registered as a task, and will update one column of the LED array each time it is called.
+It is intended to be run often enough for the sequential updating to happen unnoticed.

+Switch states are held in a 32 byte array `input`.
+The function `input_refresh` reads one row of switch data at a time and updates `input` accordingly.
+It is intended to be registered as a task and executed often enough for input to be seamless.